Gambling laws in Czech Republic

 Yes.

-Advertisements for games of chance cannot be targeted at persons under 18 years and specifically cannot depict such persons or elements, means or actions which attract such persons.
+Advertisements for games of chance cannot be targeted at persons under 18 years of age and specifically cannot depict such persons or elements, means or actions which attract such persons.

-Advertisements for games of chance cannot contain a message which gives the impression that participation in games of chance may be a source of income similar to employment, self-employed or other similar activity.
+Advertisements for games of chance cannot contain a message which gives the impression that participation in games of chance may be a source of income similar to employment, self-employment or other similar activity.

 7.3 Can gambling companies be sponsors of sports events?